 The above line chart and card represent the total number of trials active in the past decade.

 · An increase in the trials over the decade resembles a linear shape with an average of about 0.5k to 1k increase in the number of annual trials.

-· Recent trends (Fig: 1) (2017 – 2020) show the number has grown to 2k to 2.5k per year.
-This indicates significant progress made in this space with a steady increase over a major part of the decade followed by a rapid one in the latest part.
+· Recent trends (Fig: 1) (2017 – 2020) show the number has grown from 2k to 2.5k per year.
+This indicates significant progress made in this space, with a steady increase over a major part of the decade followed by a rapid one in the latest part.